near/NEPs/specs/Standards/Storage.md

 #### Account pays for another account's storage

 Alice wishes to eventually send `MOCHI` tokens to Bob who is not registered.
-She decides to pay for their storage.
+She decides to pay for Bob's storage.

 **Assumptions**